NicoTeffer/JS/README.md

-# JS
+# JavaScript ES6

-Repository for everything about learning JavaScript
+This is a repository for everything about learning JavaScript!

-Here u will find sample and learning code samples as well other code written by me in JavaScript :)
+Here u will find samples and learning code samples as well other code written by me in JavaScript :)